donno/warehouse51/numberhunt/README.md

 The font file LeagueGothic.otf is licenced under Open Font License and the copyright is held by The League of Moveable Type (2009-2011).

+### Web
+To play, open numbertarget.html in a web browser.

 Authors
 ---------